gpluscb/ChallongeListener/README.md

 # ChallongeListener

 A project using the [stefangeyer/challonge-java](https://github.com/stefangeyer/challonge-java) project to fire events to listeners when a tournament changes.

 **Quick disclaimer**:\
-There is no official stance on api spam or something similar by Challonge as of now.
-So you are entirely at your own risk when using this project as it automates api calls.
+You are entirely at your own risk when using this project as it polls the api quite often.
 I am not at fault if you get limited, timed-out, banned, or punished in any other way.
+Regarding this topic, support told me the following:
+> We unfortunately don't have callbacks yet \[...\], so polling the API is fine as long as you don't hammer away too rapidly.
+We have pretty liberal rate limits, but if you have an estimate of what numbers you anticipate, please let me know.

 Just a quick heads up: the more unique tournaments you subscribe to and the more attachments these tournaments have, the more api calls are made each update cycle.

 ## Using this project: